 What and why?

-Progress towards target 6.5 at the global level will be monitored through two indicators:
+Global progress towards target 6.5 is monitored through two indicators: